 • Environmental conditions (heat, cold, terrain)

-Always have a plan for medical emergencies and ensure access to water and shade during outdoor sessions.
+Always have a contingency plan for medical emergencies, ensuring access to hydration and shade during outdoor sessions.

 Evaluating Physical Readiness

-The U.S. Army uses two main tests to evaluate soldiers’ physical readiness.
+The U.S. Army employs two primary assessments to gauge soldiers’ physical readiness, evaluating disparate fitness aspects and combat readiness.

 Army Combat Fitness Test (ACFT)